How Miley Cyrus got her Flowers: Her comeback single is the defining hit of the year so far - how did Miley bounce back?

 The return of Miley Cyrus to the top of the Official Singles Chart has been nothing short of subliminal.

-Of course, Miley Cyrus is Miley Cyrus, so it's no surprise that she's notched a third Number 1 single under belt...but at the same time, her return to the commercial nadir she enjoyed at the height of the Bangerz era (where she was, truly, everywhere) wasn't a given.
+Of course, Miley Cyrus is Miley Cyrus, so it's no surprise that she's notched a third Number 1 single under her belt...but at the same time, a return to the commercial success she enjoyed at the height of the Bangerz era (where she was, truly, everywhere) wasn't a given.

 In fact, since her last imperial phase, Miley has firmly taken some time out of being a Big Pop Girl - her releases since Bangerz have been defined not by their radio hits but my her daring sonic experimentation, from the trippy psychedlic rock of Dead Petz, to the forlorn country ballads of Younger Now.

-So how, exactly, did Miley manage to get her Flowers again?
+So how, exactly, did Miley manage to score the biggest song of 2023 so far with Flowers?
 Here's our reasoning for why this song, at this particular moment, perfectly aligned with her intentions to play the pop game again, and do it better than ever.